 Welcome to Week 4.
-Your students should be able to fence and referee a complete bout.
+By this stage, your students should be able to fence and referee a complete bout.
 They can fight in the 4m zone and outside, whether on the March with priority, or on Defence without.

-A successful attack, by definition, requires the attacker to reach the defender and hit to an open target.
-This requires the attacker to:
+A successful attack, by definition, requires the Attacker to reach the Defender and hit to an open target.
+The Attacker must:

-- Accurately determine how far away the defender is.
+- Accurately determine the Range, i.e. how far away the defender is.

 - Anticipate where and how far the defender will displace during the attack (e.g. lunge)

-The defender can disrupt all these.
-Revise these, quickly, with students as defenders and you the instructor as the attacker.
+The Defender can disrupt all these.
+Revise these with students as Defenders and you the Instructor as the Attacker.
 Students should:

 - Move several metres away then come close into almost counterattack range to exploit people’s poor depth perception.